 Editing Careers

-Wherever there are words, there should be an editor.
+Where there are words, there's an editor.
 While you can work in almost any field, here are the primary areas for professional editors:

 Creative Publications

 Harry Potter was rejected numerous times before an editor saw the magic.
 T.S.
 Eliot, famous British author and editor, rejected George Orwell's Animal Farm.
 Sometimes editors get it wrong, but usually editors are both writers' and readers' best friends, as they help find the brilliant story within a manuscript.
-As a creative writing editor, you could work with small publishing houses such as Dreaming Big Publications, publishing houses that target specific markets such as Shadow Mountain, and the large publishers such as Random House.
+As a creative writing editor, you could work with small publishing houses or publishing houses that target specific markets such as Shadow Mountain.
+You could even work with large publishers like Random House.

 Academic Publishing